How will I support myself financially?

 Contact a Welfare Adviser in the Advice and Counselling Service who can advise you about making a discretionary funding application.

-If you receive government funds, you are not normally eligible to receive these while you are out of attendance.
+You are not normally eligible to receive Student Finance England Loans and/or grants while you are re-sitting out of attendance.
+Contact a Welfare Adviser to discuss your options.

 You would normally be expected to work to support yourself during this period out of attendance.
-The Advice and Counselling Service and QMUL Careers and Enterprise Centre have written an advice guide to help you find work.
+The Advice and Counselling Service and Queen Mary Careers and Enterprise Centre have written an advice guide to help you find work.

-If you are out of attendance due to ill health, and you feel unable to work because of this, you might be eligible to claim welfare benefits.
-Our advice guide Extra Money for Disability and Ill Health explains about these benefits and the eligibility criteria.
+If you have a disability or are ill our advice guide Extra Money for Disability and Ill Health explains about these benefits and the eligibility criteria.

 In exceptional circumstances you might also be able to apply to the University Financial Assistance Fund for a limited amount of financial assistance if you have no income while you are waiting for other funds to arrive.